Michelson Grants Research Findings

-Enhancing the toxicity of GnRH- and bivalent-targeted RIP conjugates to induce sterility , Benjamin Renquist, PhD - Project in progress
+Enhancing the toxicity of GnRH- and bivalent-targeted RIP conjugates to induce sterility , Benjamin Renquist, PhD - Project completed

-Authors will continue their investigation of how to safely destroy gonadotropes, which are cells in the pituitary gland that produce hormones required for sperm production and ovulation in males and females, respectively.
+Authors continued their investigation of how to safely destroy gonadotropes, which are cells in the pituitary gland that produce hormones required for sperm production and ovulation in males and females, respectively.
 Complete gonadotrope destruction results in sterility.
 Because all gonadotropes express GnRH receptors, the Renquist lab is delivering toxins to gonadotropes by attaching toxins to GnRH.
 However, initial findings by this research group have shown that gonadotropes are resistant to targeted toxins.
-In this project, the researchers will focus on enhancing the efficacy of internalized toxins.
-Authors envision having an optimized cytotoxin for application in mice by the end of the study.
+In this project, the researchers focused on enhancing the efficacy of internalized toxins.

 Ablate pituitary gonadotrophs in rats with a small molecule GnRH antagonist conjugated to a potent small molecule toxin.

 - Designed novel bifunctional, nonpeptide molecules capable of simultaneously exhibiting potent GnRH antagonist activity and in vitro cytotoxicity exemplified by CRN-0108.